Sumcheck-based delegation of quantum computing to rational server: Introduction

 \subsection{Background}

-Quantum computing is believed to outperform classical computing in several tasks such as integer factorization~\cite{S97}, approximations of Jones Polynomials~\cite{FKW02,FLW02,AAEL07}, and simulations of quantum systems~\cite{L96,GAN14}.
-Due to the superiority of quantum computing, huge experimental efforts have been made to realize larger quantum devices.
-Nowadays, devices capable of controlling 12--53 qubits have already been realized~\cite{LLLKPFXLLBBZL17,FMMHHJPHRBL18,WLHCSLCLFJZLLLP18,WLYZ18,google}.
-As the size of realizable quantum devices becomes large, the importance of efficiently verifying whether a constructed quantum device correctly works increases.
-The verification of quantum computing also plays an important role in delegated quantum computing.
-Delegated quantum computing enables a client with a weak computational power to delegate quantum computing to a remote (potentially malicious) server in such a way that the client efficiently verifies whether the server faithfully computes the delegated problem (i.e., the integrity of the server).
+It is widely accepted that quantum computing outperforms classical computing in several tasks such as integer factorization~\cite{S97}, approximations of Jones Polynomials~\cite{FKW02,FLW02,AAEL07}, and simulations of quantum systems~\cite{L96,GAN14}.
+Due to the superiority of quantum computing, huge experimental efforts have sought to realize larger quantum devices, and devices capable of controlling 12--53 qubits have already been implemented~\cite{LLLKPFXLLBBZL17,FMMHHJPHRBL18,WLHCSLCLFJZLLLP18,WLYZ18,google}.
+As the size of quantum devices increases so does the importance of efficiently verifying whether a constructed quantum device correctly works.
+The verification of quantum computing also plays an important role in delegated quantum computing, which enables a client with weak computational power to delegate quantum computing to a remote (potentially malicious) server in such a way that the client can efficiently verify whether the server faithfully computes the delegated problem (i.e., can verify the integrity of the server).